-A Villain is a special kind of Monster.
-Anything that affects a Monster affects a Villain.
+Yes.
 When you defeat a Villain, add the Villain's card to the Experience pile.
-That Experience can be spent just like other Monster cards
+That Experience can be spent just like other Monster cards.

-My Hero is currently not on a tile due to a Power or Encounter Card.
+My Hero is currently not on a tile due to a Power or Encounter card.
 What happens when another card is drawn that affects each Hero?

-A Hero might be trapped in the Pit or sucked into King Tomescu's Portal for a turn.
-A Hero that isn't on a tile due to the affects of a card is not affected by other cards drawn while he or she is not on a tile.
+A Hero might be trapped in a Pit or be or sucked into King Tomescu's Portal for a turn.
+A Hero that isn't on a tile due to the effects of a card is not affected by other cards drawn while he or she is not on a tile.